pipoe2h/ts2020/db/mssqldeploy/mssqldeploy.rst

 #.
 From the dropdown menu, select **SLAs**.

    Era has five built-in SLAs (Gold, Silver, Bronze, Zero, and Brass).
-SLAs control however of the database server is backed up.
+SLAs control however the database server is backed up.
 This can with a combination of Continuous Protection, Daily, Weekly Monthly and Quarterly protection intervals.

 #.
 From the dropdown menu, select **Profiles**.